Registration has reached capacity and is now closed.

 Jean King, PhD, endowed professor of biology and biotechnology, Worcester Polytechnic Institute

-Dr. Kirk Taylor, president and CEO, Massachusetts Life Sciences Center
+Kirk Taylor, PhD, president and CEO, Massachusetts Life Sciences Center

 Panelists:

-Aston McCullough, core faculty, Institute for Cognitive and Brain Health; assistant professor, Northeastern University
+Aston McCullough, PhD, core faculty, Institute for Cognitive and Brain Health; assistant professor of physical therapy, human movement, and rehabilitation sciences, Northeastern University

 Brooke DiGiovanni Evans, co-creator of the Center for Visual Arts in Healthcare, Brigham and Women's Hospital